krapsh/kraps-haskell/README.md

 ## Examples.

 Some notebooks that showcase the current capabilities are in the `notebooks` directory.
-Some prerendered versions are also available (viewing them using Chrome instead of Firefox lets you play interactively with the visualizations):
+Some prerendered versions are also available.
+Chrome seems to provide the best experience when playing interactively with the visualizations.

   - [Intro](https://rawgit.com/krapsh/kraps-haskell/master/notebooks/rendered/00_Intro.html)